Anthony Sully: Murders

 Sully's next victims were a 24-year-old pimp, Michael Thomas, and his 20-year-old common-law wife, Phyllis Melendez.
 Thomas had a criminal record for robbery and drug possession dating back to 1977, while Melendez was a prostitute who had been arrested for prostitution on five occasions in 1982.
 In early 1983, Thomas and Sully had an argument, and so, in April of that year, Sully invited the pair to his hangar, where he shot both in the back of the head shortly after their arrival.
 He then placed the corpses of Oakden, Thomas and Melendez in 55-gallon drums, filling them with concrete and then dropping them in Golden Gate Park on April 29, where they were found a few days later by patrolman Bruno Pezzulich.

-Sully's next victim would be 22-year-old Barbara Searcy, an ex-girlfriend.
+Sully's next victim was 22-year-old Barbara Searcy, an ex-girlfriend.
 In August 1983, he called the girl with an offer to meet and give her financial assistance, to which she agreed.
 After Searcy entered the hangar, she was shot in the back of the head with his revolver.
 Soon after, Sully gave all of her clothes and personal belongings to Livingston, as payment for the latter to go into Searcy's apartment and erase the message left on her answering machine telling her to come over to his place, but Livingston was unable to enter the apartment.
 Sully then wrapped up Searcy's body in transparent plastic sheets, and with Livingston's help, roped the body to his car, dragging it along Woodside and dumped it near the Pulgas Water Temple, where it was discovered on August 18.

-Sully's final victim would be 24-year-old drug dealer Kathryn Barrett, who was invited to his hangar at the end of August 1983, ostensibly to sell him 6 ounces of cocaine.
+Sully's final victim was 24-year-old drug dealer Kathryn Barrett, who was invited to his hangar at the end of August 1983, ostensibly to sell him 6 ounces of cocaine.
 There, with the help of 20-year-old Michael Anthony Francis, Sully attacked Barrett, stabbing her six times in the chest and hitting her several times on the head with a sledgehammer.
-On August 19, the girl's naked body, wrapped in plastic bags, was found on a street in San Francisco's industrial district.
+On August 19, the girl's naked body, wrapped in plastic bags, was found on a street in South San Francisco's industrial district.